Sudneo/sicksploit/README.md

 ## SickOwn

 Sickown uses a simple search query in Shodan to find open instances of Sick* and then attempts to also remove false positives from this list by querying the targets found.
-At the time of the writing, 1834 targets are found.
+At the time of the writing, 1874 targets are found.
+You can use the -t flag to set the request timeout to use (default to 10s).

 Example usage of SickOwn is:

     $ python sickown.py -h
-    usage: sickown.py [-h] API
+    usage: sickown.py [-h] [-t TIMEOUT] API

-    Use Shodan.io to track down vulnerable instances of SickChill/Rage positional arguments:
+    Use Shodan.io to track down vulnerable instances of SickChill/Rage

+    positional arguments:
       API                   The API_KEY for Shodan

     optional arguments:
-    -h, --help  show this help message and exit
+      -h, --help            show this help message and exit -t TIMEOUT, --timeout TIMEOUT
+                            The timeout to use for the HTTP requests to the targets found

 ## SickSploit